BernieO/calcardbackup/README.md

        Remove backups older than N days from backup folder (N needs to be a positive integer).
 -s | --selfsigned
        Needs to be given if certificate is selfsigned or for any other reason not trustful to curl.
--u | --usersfile FILE
+       This option might only be needed when using option '-g|--get-via-http' -u | --usersfile FILE
        Give location of FILE, which contains users to be backed up.
 One user per line.
        See 'examples/users.txt.example'
-       Due to option '-f|--fetch-from-database' being the new default for calcardbackup >= 0.8.0 there is no need anymore to give passwords in this file or to use this file at all.
+       Due to option '-f|--fetch-from-database' being the default for calcardbackup >= 0.8.0 there is no need anymore to give passwords in this file or to use this file at all.
-       NOTE: this file is mandatory when run with option '-g|--get-via-http' (not recommended) -x | --uncompressed
+       NOTE: this file is mandatory when run with option '-g|--get-via-http' -x | --uncompressed
        Do not compress backup folder
 -z | --zip